 - Go from your wheelchair to the toilet.

 Stay as active with your walker as you can.

-Ask your doctor or nurse for advice about how to avoid constipation.
+Ask your provider for advice about how to avoid constipation.

 - Your stump looks redder or there are red streaks on your skin going up your leg

 - There is swelling or bulging around the wound